The Little Choices you make really will matter.

 7. Gifts never hurt.
 It can be something as simple as a card or pick up something small to let her know you care.

-8. Try to keep humor in the forefront.
+8. Try to keep humor at the forefront.
 Look for comedy movies to go see.
 Keep the atmosphere light.

 9. Be patient with her.